 Coordinated, continuing research activities are currently being conducted at 6 research centers and at one education center focused on specific fields within agricultural sciences, engineering, and humanities.
 In addition, individual researchers pursue and address their own research topics.
 K-16 Education Research Center The K-16 Education Research Center seeks a deeper understanding of how to enrich educational activities at levels K-16 (kindergarten through university), based on theoretical research on "Zenjin" Education.
 Honeybee Science Research Center The Honeybee Science Research Center, the only research center of its kind, pursues research intended to contribute to society in areas ranging from honeybee ecology to the production of honey.
 Biosystems & Biofunctions Research Center The Biosystems & Biofunctions Research Center pursues research intended to further both environmental conservation and efficient food production.
 Current research topics include plant factories that use artificial light sources such as LEDs.

 Mycology & Metabolic Diversity Research Center The Mycology & Metabolic Diversity Research Center pursues research whose goal is to identify lead compounds in pharmaceuticals and agricultural chemicals, drawing on fungi as an underexplored biogenetic resource.
 Humanities Research Center The Humanities Research Center engages in research across a broad spectrum of the humanities, with philosophy, literature, art, and historical culture at the heart.
-Center for Tamagawa Adventure Program This Center is responsible for the Tamagawa Adventure Program (tap), an educational program in which students undergo a process of spiritual enrichment and build human relationships, based on experiential learning.
+Higher Education Development Center This center aims to fill the gap between aging university customs and motives for transformation.
+Thus, the center has the following research themes: learning supports for college students; faculty development; administrator development; and institutional research.
+Advanced Intelligence & Robotics Research Center (AlBot) The Advanced Intelligence & Robotics research center (AIBot) pursues research to support the creation of human-centered social intelligence through the key areas of artificial intelligence, cognitive sciences and robot technologies in an effort to help bring about a society created through harmony of diverse values.